 The Mary Eliza Mahoney Memorial Scholarship provides funds for a member of another union in the pursuit of a nursing degree.

-The Mary Eliza Mahoney scholarship, named in honor of our country’s first African-American graduate nurse, will provide financial support to the member of another healthcare union who wants to become a nurse and a member of the MNA.
+The Mary Eliza Mahoney scholarship, named in honor of our country’s first African-American graduate nurse, will provide financial support to the member of another union who wants to become a nurse and a member of the MNA.
 The Minnesota Nurses Association recognizes that myriad institutional and structural barriers keep many people from a nursing career.
 The Minnesota Nurses Association Foundation (MNAF) wants to foster the creation of a diverse team of nurses that reflects the diversity of our communities.
 This scholarship serves to recognize an outstanding union member who has begun their path to a nursing career.
-The Mahoney Scholarship recipient will receive $2,500 per semester of nursing school up to a total of $10,000.
+The Mahoney Scholarship recipient will receive up to $2,500 per semester of nursing school up to a total of $10,000.

-Every day MNA members rely on the skilled work of other healthcare personnel to keep patients safe and well cared for.
+Every day MNA members rely on the skilled work of other personnel to keep patients safe and well cared for.
 The Foundation board is seeking candidates for this scholarship who may come strongly recommended by MNA nurses who have worked side by side with them.